survivejs/webpack-book/manuscript/styling/05_linting.md

  @ ./app/index.js
 ```

-See the stylelint documentation for a full list of rules. npm lists [possible stylelint rulesets](https://www.npmjs.com/search?q=stylelint-config) you can enable through configuration.
+See the Stylelint documentation for a full list of rules. npm lists [possible rulesets](https://www.npmjs.com/search?q=stylelint-config) you can enable through configuration.

 T> [stylelint-scss](https://www.npmjs.com/package/stylelint-scss) provides a collection of SCSS specific linting rules.